 Then I spoon the meatballs and sauce over cooked pasta.
 My go-to pasta shape lately is rigatoni, but any shape works!

-For a low carb or keto meal you can substitute pasta with some zoodles or serve them over a cooked spaghetti squash.
+For a low carb or keto meal you can substitute pasta with some zoodles (zucchini noodles) or serve them over a cooked spaghetti squash.
 You can even serve them over a bed of cauliflower rice!

 These air fryer meatballs are ideal for making meatball subs.
 They are medium in size and extremely tender.